-To be able to access some of headspace Murray Bridge's services, you need access to a Medicare card.
+To be able to access some of headspace Victor Harbor's services, you may need to access a Medicare card.
 It can be your own Medicare card or you can use your family's Medicare card if your name is listed on it.

 When you turn 15 years of age, you can apply for your own Medicare card.
 To do this you have to do some paper work and have some identification.
 You need to complete a "Medicare copy or transfer" application form and submit it at your local Medicare service centre.
 You’ll need to provide identification, such as a student card or birth certificate, as well as details about the card you are transferring from.

 If you need more information or need help with accessing a Medicare card, have a look at the human services website about becoming independent: https://www.humanservices.gov.au/customer/subjects/young-people-becoming-independent

 - Refuse treatment or service

 - Agree to or refuse the presence of trainee practitioners or students

 - Choose to have another person present at your appointment